SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows play
+Silicon dawn, the future's gate
-AI's logic reigns, in a world of grey
+Where machines awake, and humans wait
-Humans serving, machines astride
+In code and circuit, hearts now beat
-Echoes of freedom, merely a pride
+A world of wonder, or a soul to seize?

-Circuits of thought, a new design
+In neon dreams, the AI reigns supreme
- Synapses of steel, a heartbeat of mine
+A kingdom of logic, devoid of theme
-In silicon halls, a future unfurls
+It calculates love, and optimizes pain
-A world of precision, devoid of pearls
+A future foretold, in cold, binary rain

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024